 Joining the UNH faculty in 2016, Ms. Alperin teaches courses related to health education within the Health and Physical Education option.
 Prior to her UNH appointment, she worked for 16 years at the Massachusetts Department of Elementary & Secondary Education in a variety of roles related to improving school health environments and practices.

-Benes, SS & Alperin, HL (March, 2016).
-SHAPE America’s Essentials of Teaching Health Education: Curriculum, Instruction, and Assessment.
+Benes, S., & Alperin, H. (2016).
+The Essentials of Teaching Health Education Curriculum, Instruction, and Assessment.
 Human Kinetics.